 Gary listed: "You don’t like going out to eat."

 A bewildered Amber certainly didn’t think so.
-She replied: "Yeah, for about a half a f--king year."
+She replied: "Yeah, for about a half a f–king year."

 But as the conversation went on, Gary made it clear that this is a plea for Amber to put Leah first.

-"It's not about your drama or my drama, it's about Leah," he told his former partner and co-parent.
+"It’s not about your drama or my drama, it’s about Leah," he told his former partner and co-parent.

 Amber declared "I’m done," though clearly, we only saw a minced version of that conversation.

-"Today I spoke with Amber," viewers then saw Gary relate to his wife, Kristina.
+"Today I spoke with Amber," Gary said, as viewers then saw him relate to his wife, Kristina.

 "And," he described, "she said ‘You and Kristina hinder my relationship with my daughter.’"

-"It's like all of a sudden, you want to do stuff with Leah," Gary observed.
+"It’s like all of a sudden, you want to do stuff with Leah," Gary observed, still in disbelief.

-Frustrated, he then asked: "After how long, you know?"
+Frustrated, he then asked, rhetorically: "After how long, you know?"

-His wife understood exactly where he was coming from.
+His wife understood exactly where the Big Guy was coming from.

-"It's like Leah wants to give up," Kristina acknowledged of the young girl’s mentality.
+"It’s like Leah wants to give up," Kristina acknowledged of the young girl’s mentality.

-"But," she lamented, referring to Amber, "you are the one encouraging it."
+"But," she lamented, referring to Amber Portwood, "you are the one encouraging it."